Jevón Holland

-Jevon Holland (born March 3, 2000) is a Canadian-American professional football safety for the New York Giants of the National Football League (NFL).
+Jevón Holland (born March 3, 2000) is a Canadian-American professional football safety and punt returner for the New York Giants of the National Football League (NFL).
 He played college football for the Oregon Ducks, and was selected by the Miami Dolphins in the second round of the 2021 NFL draft.

 Early life

 Holland was born in Coquitlam, British Columbia, while his father, John Holland, a former defensive back for Sacramento State played and coached in the Canadian Football League.
 Holland’s family eventually moved to the San Francisco Bay Area in 2008, settling in Pleasanton, California.
 Holland attended Bishop O'Dowd High School in Oakland, California.
 He played defensive back and wide receiver in high school.
 As a senior he had 34 tackles and five interceptions on defense and 35 receptions for 1,012 yards and 12 touchdowns as a receiver.
 Holland played in the 2018 Polynesian Bowl.
 He committed to the University of Oregon to play college football.